alvzed/stickling/README.md

 - Create new posts - allows users to create new posts for both Propagation Station and Plant nursery by filling out the necessary information such as email for contact, a photo for the post, etc.
     - Note that the photos are currently based on Url instead of uploading them, this is due to the limited database size that this project currently has.
 - View posts - allows users to see all the data relating to the post on a focus page for individual posts.
 It also displays contact, edit, and delete buttons on this page.
-- Edit posts - Allows users to update the data of the posts by first clicking the edit button and then entering new information into the fields on the page.
+- Edit posts - allows users to update the data of the posts by first clicking the edit button and then entering new information into the fields on the page.
-- Detete posts - allows users to remove a post comletely by entering a posts focus page and pressing the delete button.
+- Delete posts - allows users to remove a post completely by entering a post's focus page and pressing the delete button.

-- Create comments - allows users to leave a comment on specific posts by filling out username and the comment text.
+- Create comments - allows users to leave a comment on specific posts by filling out username and the comment fields.
 - Delete comments - allows users to remove a comment by clicking the delete button on the comment.

-- Contact user - Allows the user to contect the poster by clicking the Contact button.
-It then opens up an email ith the email and subject fields filled in.
-The user then only has to fill out the text field to inquire about the post.
+- Contact user - allows the user to contect the poster by clicking the Contact button.
+It then opens up an email with the email address and subject fields filled in.
+The user only has to fill out the text field and send it.
     - This feature is only available on posts on the Propagation Station feed.

 ### Features Left to Implement
-- User authentication - will allow a user to create an account that will store their contact information, username and more to prepopulate some fields of posts and comments to relate these to the specific user.
-This would also solve issues of users editing or deleting other users posts.
+- User authentication - will allow a user to create an account that will store their contact information, username, and more, to prepopulate some fields of posts and comments to relate these to the specific user.
+This would also solve issues of any user editing or deleting other users' posts.
-- Userpage - will allow users to see all their data on one page as well as their all their posts.
-It would also allow other users to see all this.
+- Userpage - will allow users to see all their data on one page as well as their posts.
+It would also allow ursers to see other users profiles.
 - Notifications - will alert users when others interact with their posts.

-- Greenhouse - this will be a feed with the focus being on the social aspects compared to the other feeds that exist in this project.
+- Greenhouse - this will be a feed with the focus on social aspects, compared to the other feeds that exist in this project.

-- Likes - This feature would mainly be used on the Greenhouse, it would append a list of users that have liked the post and show a total number of likes on the post.
+- Likes - this feature would mainly be used on the Greenhouse, it would append a list of users that have liked the post and show a total number of likes on the post.

 - Upload photos - this will allow users to upload an image instead of using a url when making a new post.